jabney/swiftSet/README.md

 In the second instance `toString` returns a key with the value `(1:5)`.
 The numeric code `5` represents the built-in type `String`.

 **Note:** The numeric typecode is generated internally and its actual value is arbitrary.
-The important thing is that different types produce different typecodes, so that even for values which end up with the same key, such as `1` and `"1"`, end up encoding with different keys because they're of different types.
+The important thing is that different types produce different typecodes, so that even values which have the same key, such as `1` and `"1"`, end up encoding with different keys in the wrapper because they're of different types.
 For more insight into how the type is encoded, see the `swiftSet.js` code.

 In the third instance `toString` returns a key with the value `([object Object]:6)`.
-The numeric code represents the built-in type `Object`.
+The numeric code `6` represents the built-in type `Object`.
 However this key is useless: _every object literal will produce this exact key_.
 If you want to wrap object literals, you must specify a custom `toString` method for the wrapper.
 See [Specify a custom `toString` method for the wrapper](#specify-a-custom-tostring-method-for-the-wrapper) below.

 ##### Specify a custom `toString` method for the wrapper
-If for some reason the wrapper's default `toString` method doesn't meet your needs, such as for some type of custom object, a custom `toString` method can be specified in the call to `Set.wrapObj()`.
+If for some reason the wrapper's default `toString` method doesn't meet your needs, such as for some type of custom object, a `toString` method can be specified in the call to `Set.wrapObj()`.

 ```javascript
 var